2021 – 2022

 Faculty Mentors: Full-time faculty members at CUNY colleges who advise students in their Areas of Concentration.

 General Education Requirement: A series of Liberal Arts and Sciences courses designed to ensure a well-rounded education.

-Graduation Audit: An appointment at the program office with an Academic Advisor to review remaining degree requirements that must be held when the student reaches 100 credits (and has a faculty mentor approved Area of Concentration form on file with the program office).
+Graduation Audit: An appointment with the student’s CUNY BA academic advisor to review remaining degree requirements that must be held when the student reaches 90 credits (and has a faculty mentor approved Area of Concentration form on file with the program office).

 Summa Cum Laude means “with the highest praise” and is the highest distinction awarded at graduation; Magna Cum Laude means “with great praise” and is the second highest distinction awarded at graduation; Cum Laude, meaning “with praise,” is the third distinction awarded at graduation

 Home College: The student’s CUNY college of matriculation.